Diffuse Idiopathic Skeletal Hyperostosis

 - Pain relievers.
-Acetaminophen and nonsteroidal anti-inflammatories (NSAIDs) like ibuprofen should only be used when they’re really needed.
+Acetaminophen and nonsteroidal anti-inflammatories (NSAIDs) like ibuprofen can be used when needed.
 If exercise and physical therapy don’t relieve severe pain, corticosteroid injections may be an option.
 The goal of injections is to help you get back to exercise.

 - Surgery.
-This would only be considered in rare cases when bone spurs affect your ability to swallow or compress your spinal cord.
+This would only be considered in rare cases when bone spurs compress your spinal cord or affect your ability to swallow.

 Along with following doctor’s instructions, getting the proper amount of physical activity, and strengthening the muscles that support the spine, you can manage your condition in additional ways.
 Practicing healthy lifestyle habits will also help to improve your overall health and help you to manage your pain.
-Eating a nutritious and balanced diet that avoids or keep sugary, fatty, processed foods to a minimum.
+Eat a nutritious and balanced diet that avoids sugary, fatty and processed foods.
 If you currently smoke, ask your doctor to help you quit.
 And manage your emotional and mental health so you can cope with the challenges of your condition.
 Self-management encompasses the choices made each day to live well and stay healthy.